gruntjs-updater/grunt-redis-winserver/README.md

 # grunt-redis-winserver

-> A Grunt plugin for installing, running and controlling a redis server on windows.
+> A grunt plugin for installing, running and controlling a redis server on windows.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`